Opinion | A former CPAC organizer’s broadside shows conservatism’s ongoing descent

 Schlapp demurred, but the answer to this question is Yes.
 That’s what they do want.
 This idea is rapidly becoming the central organizing mythology of the remnants of the conservative movement that remain captive to Trump.

 To be fair, Schlapp did ultimately say that “Joe Biden is my president.”
-But he went on to spew still more absurdities about voter fraud, and laughably claimed that Trump had solid legal arguments but simply lost in court.
+But he went on to spew still more absurdities about voter fraud and laughably claimed that Trump had solid legal arguments but simply lost in court.

 The extent to which this mythology is capturing the CPAC event is neatly captured in this reporting from Vice News: